Anishshettyk/spotify-clone/README.md

 # spotify-clone
->### A spotify web app for Previewing a track or to view a artist and many more.
+>### A spotify web app for previewing a track or to view a artist and many more.

 Built with bunch of things, but here are some of the main things,